shanyifeng/dirkp78-rt-n56u/README.md

 * To be completed

-I offer only the Base and a Advanced version for the RT-65U Router.
+I offer only the Base and an Advanced version for the RT-65U Router.
 Both version are only english and german Frontend.
 The Advanced version has also syslog and gpart.

 [Download the pre-build system image for the RT-65U self compiled with the following news and more:](https://bitbucket.org/dirkp78/update/downloads/) feat(ipec-tools): add ipsec-tools 0.8.2 feat(dropbear): update to version 2019.78